erazortt/DoViBaker/README.md

 ## SDR Looks
 The default settings for `sdr_gain` and `sdr_compression` try to emulate a typical SDR look in what concerns dynamic range.
 This is usually more toned-down (aka flatter) than a typical HDR.
 For an even even more toned-down look increase `sdr_compression`, or, inversly and if trying to retain as much HDR feeling as possible, increase `sdr_gain`.
 If the output seems too colorful, the chroma can be decreased by decreasing `chroma_reduction_factor`.
 Tweaking of these settings will need to be done for each stream individually, while the defaults should be a good starting point in all instances.

-## Workflow for conversions from DolbyVision to HLG
+## Workflow for conversions from DolbyVision PQ to HLG
 Generate the LUT by the following command:
 ```
 DoViLutGen.exe pq2hlg_normalizedInput.cube -s 50 -i 1 -o 0